Share your voice

-The City of Burnaby is introducing a temporary pilot program to permit responsible consumption of alcohol in four parks across Burnaby: Central, Confederation, Edmonds, and Keswick parks.
-Alcohol consumption will be permitted at these parks from dawn to dusk, everywhere except in these areas:
+From July 1 to October 31, 2023, the City of Burnaby conducted a temporary pilot program permitting responsible consumption of alcohol in four parks across Burnaby: Central, Confederation, Edmonds, and Keswick parks.
+Alcohol consumption was permitted at these parks from dawn to dusk, everywhere except in these areas:

 Within 10 metres of: